Broncelino/Pokemon-battle-sim/README.md

 The damage calculation uses the attack stat of the attacking pokemon and the defence stat of the defending one along with a number of other bonuses like a random damage modifier roll of .85-1, a buff of 1.5x increase if the pokemon has the same type as the move, and a 1/16 chance to get a critcal hit and do 1.5x damage.
+If the type of the attacking move is super effective on one or both defending pokemon's type it will do 2x or 4x damage.
+The same for if it is resisted going to 1/2 or 1/4 damage.
+Effectiveness is determined by a function that has a dictionary full of dictionaries for each type with their resistances and weaknesses in it.
+If the defending pokemon has 2 types the dictionary is referenced for each type.